unomena/restlet-sites/modules/com.restlet/tech-doc/apispark/tutorials/02_apis-for-vendors/01_document-restlet-api.md

 # Run the Instrospector tool

-In order to upload your API definition to APISpark, you have to use your credentials.
+In order to upload your API definition to APISpark, you need to use your credentials.

 ## Retrieve your credentials

-Your credentials are in your **Account** page.
-To navigate to this **Account** page, make sure you are signed in, then click on your username on top right of your screen and select **My account**.
+You can find your credentials in your **Account** page.
+To navigate to the **Account** page, make sure you are signed in, then click on your username on top right of your screen and select **My account**.

 ![Account page](images/myaccount.jpg)

-Your username and secret key are displayed in the **Tokens** panel.
+Your username and secret key are displayed in the **Tokens** section.

 ## Introspector usage

-The Introspector take some arguments to configure it.
-To have the exhaustive list of argument, add the `--help` option to the command line as below.
+Different options are available from the Introspector.
+To have the exhaustive list of these options, add `--help` to the command line as shown below.

 ```shell
 java org.restlet.ext.apispark.Introspector --help
 ```

-The Introspector requires your credentials attributes, so add the `-u` (or `--username`) and the `-p` (or `--password`) arguments to each command.
+The Introspector requires your credentials attributes, so add the `-u` (or `--username`) and the `-p` (or `--password`) options to each command.

 ```shell
 java org.restlet.ext.apispark.Introspector --username 55955e02-0e99-47f8 --password 6f3ee88e-8405-44c8 [options]
 ```

-Next, you have to add additional arguments according to the wanted action.
+Next, you have to add additional options according to the action you want to take.

 ## Upload your API definition to APISpark

 For the first time, you have to choose if you want to create a [*Descriptor*](technical-resources/apispark/guide/document/overview "Descriptor") with `--create-descriptor` or a [*Connector*](technical-resources/apispark/guide/manage/connectors "Connector") cell with `--create-connector`.
-If you don't kwow yet, choose the *Descriptor* since you will be able to convert it in a *Connector* later.
+If you do not kwow yet, choose the *Descriptor* since you will be able to convert it in a *Connector* later.

 Last things to do is to indicate the class of your Restlet Application (example `org.restlet.example.contact.api.ContactsApplication`).